etammao/burger/README.md

 4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.
+5. Now I can run these SQL files.

    - Make sure you're in the `db` folder of your app.